Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.setUseDynamicConfig(true);
     ```

-### SSL Pinning
+### SSL pinning

-SSL Pinning is a technique on the client side to avoid man-in-the-middle attacks by validating the server certificates again even after SSL handshaking.
-Let Amplitude Support know before you ship any products with SSL pinning enabled.
+SSL Pinning is a technique used in the client side to avoid man-in-the-middle attack by validating the server certificates again after SSL handshaking.
+Only use SSL pinning if you have a specific reason to do so.
+Contact Support before you ship any products with SSL pinning enabled.

 To use SSL Pinning in the Android SDK, use the class `PinnedAmplitudeClient` instead of `AmplitudeClient` to turn it on.

-### Set Log Callback
+### Set log callback

-Amplitude Android SDK allows the app to set a callback (version 2.32.2+).
-Creating a class and setting the callback would help with collecting any error messages from the SDK in a production environment.
+The Amplitude Android SDK allows the app to set a callback (version 2.32.2+).
+Create a class and set the callback to help with collecting any error messages from the SDK in a production environment.

 === "Java"